Carmen Moriyón

-María del Carmen Moriyón Entrialgo (born 25 October 1966), is a Spanish surgeon and politician.
+María del Carmen Moriyón Entrialgo (born 25 October 1966) is a Spanish surgeon and politician.

 She headed the list of Asturias Forum to the mayor of Gijón in the municipal elections of Spain in 2011, getting 9 councilors and becoming the first non-socialist mayor of Gijón since the 1979 elections thanks to the support of the Popular Party in the investiture.

-Carmen Moriyón is the daughter of Maximino Moriyón Álvarez and Margarita Entrialgo Álvarez, and widow of José Ramón Rodríguez-Galindo González a surgeon who died on 2009.
+Carmen Moriyón is the daughter of Maximino Moriyón Álvarez and Margarita Entrialgo Álvarez, and widow of José Ramón Rodríguez-Galindo González a surgeon who died in 2009.

 She studied at the College of the Holy Angel of the Guardian and the College of the Immaculate (promotion of 1984), and has a degree in Medicine and Surgery from the University of Oviedo (promotion of 1990) and specialist in Mastology from the Autonomous University of Madrid (2001).
-She was responsible for the breast cancer unit at the Cabueñes Hospital until her election as mayor.
+She was responsible for the Breast Cancer Unit at the Cabueñes Hospital until her election as mayor.

 On 29 September 2018, Moriyón became president of the political party Asturias Forum.

+After being the mayor of Gijón from 2011 to 2019, in 2023 she was elected mayor again.